nterl0k/splunk_bonus_content/README.md

 [Dashboards]
 - Notable and Analyst Review Dashboard [Content Link]
+  - Requirements:
-  - Requirements: SA-Investigator (used for tab.js/tab.css content)
+    - SA-Investigator (used for tab.js/tab.css content)
+  - Optional / Extras
+    - Includes "On Glass" and "Test Content" concession if neded.

-  - Small pics here
+   Small pics here

 [Helpful Searches]
-- Stub
+- Nothing to see here yet

 [Detections]
-- Stub
+- Nothing to see here yet

 [Random Tips]
-- More Here Later
+- Nothing to see here yet